zqw86713/bandwidth-monitor-emailer/README.md

 1. bandwidth_logger.py # Main script
 1. bandwidth_log.txt # Output log file (auto-created) .
 1. env (optional) # Use for local testing with dotenv
+1. run.sh (optional) # use for local testing with a cron job.

 ---